databaseman/bloccit/README.md

 Without last two steps, you won't be able to send email from development or production.

-The names used in the listed instruction (block-it; minh-blockit) are for instructional purposes only.
+The names used in the listed instruction (bloc-it; minh-blocit) are for instructional purposes only.
 Change it to your appropriate unique application name.